A boxing ring, blazing white light, women fighting.

 - EXEQUIEL BARRERAS

-Artistic director / Choreographer / Performerwas born in Cordoba/Argentina in 1984 and received his first dance and theatre lessons there.
+Artistic director / Choreographer / PerformerWas born in Cordoba/Argentina in 1984 and received his first dance and theatre lessons there.
 In 2001 the Julio Bocca and Chet Walker Foundation awarded him with a scholarship and one year later he became a member of the Ballet Contemporáneo del Teatro San Martín in Buenos Aires where he danced for 7 years.
 Since 2005 he has been working on his own pieces, which have been shown in Argentina, Germany, Switzerland, Poland and the USA.
 He works in Europe since 2009.
 After one season as a dancer at the Landestheater Coburg, he joined the Dance Company of the Theater St. Gallen, where he was engaged as a dancer, and temporarily as assistant to the company, from 2010 to 2014 under the direction of Marco Santi and from 2014 to 2017 under the direction of Beate Vollack.
 Since the season 2017/18 he is the choreographic assistant and rehearsal director of the Dance Company Konzert Theater Bern alongside Estefania Miranda.
-There he works with world-renowned choreographers such as Sharon Eyal, Jo Strømgren, Eduard Clug, Bryan Arias, Ihsan Rustem or Felix Landerer.
-In 2018 he choreographed the piece „My favourite song“ for the Dance Company.
+There he works with world-renowned choreographers such as Sharon Eyal, Jo Strømgren, Eduard Clug, Cathy Marston, Bryan Arias, Ihsan Rustem, Felix Landerer among others.
 In 2011 he founded the ROTES VELO Kompanie with the need to bring artists from different fields together.
 He develops and explores innovative ways to blur the boundaries of dance, music and theatre.
 Since then the company has put on over 100 performances and creates one or two new productions every year.
-In 2016 the company was awarded by the city of St. Gallen "for the development and realisation of new, ambitious and high-quality projects".
-As artistic director and choreographer he collaborates and creates for productions in the independent scene and at theatres such as Theater St. Gallen, Theater Chur and Konzert Theater Bern and Luzerner Theater among others.
+In 2016 the company was awarded "for the development and realisation of new, ambitious and high-quality projects" by the city of St. Gallen.
+As artistic director and choreographer in Switzerland he collaborates and creates for productions in the independent scene and at theatres such as Theater St. Gallen, Theater Chur, Konzert Theater Bern and Luzerner Theater among others.

 - FLAVIA SOMALVICO